 This ‘Head Thing’, as the boss likes to call it, can be worn as a headband, bandanna, beanie, facemask, ear muff… the uses are endless.
 OK, maybe not endless exactly, but there are certainly a lot of uses and you’d basically be mad to not have one of these handy when you’re out and about.
 And unlike other ‘Head Things’, our Merino fabric will prevent any condensation build up from freezing and it’ll stay warm even when wet.

 For many runners, cold hands can be a real problem when running in cold weather.
 Your arms and legs usually warm up nicely enough, but your hands don’t have the same level of circulation and can stay cold, so a good pair of gloves is essential.
 Ours are lightweight, natural, breathable, soft, warm and comfortable.
 And you can even use your touchscreen devices without taking them off, thanks to the touchscreen-friendly pads on the thumb and forefinger.

 It’s all about the base.

 For those of you who live in milder places, or aren’t really fans of sleeves, no problems, we also offer an awesome range of Merino Tees!
-They’re incredibly lightweight and packed with the same performance as the longsleeves such as breathability, temperature regulation, odor-resistance and more.
-Wear them on their own in milder conditions, or layer under, or over, your longsleeve when the weather really hits hard.
-If you’re after a contact fit, go Altitude and if you’re after more of a regular fit (particularly handy for those of us who aren’t rocking six packs!) go Keystone.
-And if Tanks are more your kind’ve thing, check ours out here (men’s & women’s).
+They’re incredibly lightweight and packed with the same performance as the long sleeves such as breathability, temperature regulation, odour-resistance and more.
+Wear them on their own in milder conditions, or layer under, or over, your long sleeve when the weather really hits hard.
+If you’re after a contact fit, go Altitude and if you’re after more of a regular fit (particularly handy for those of us who aren’t rocking six packs!) go Universal.
+And if Tanks are more your kind of thing, check ours out here (men’s & women’s).